dcunited001/dcunited001.github.io/_drafts/self-psychoanalysis.md

 - when I establish a relationship with a mental health practicioner

+#### &#x2605; General Suppression of Communication

 #### &#x2605; No Discussion of Problems

+#### &#x2605; No emphasis on routines (part of a total lack of realistic planning)

+Tie into Aspergers Diagnosis
+- this demonstrates willful ignorance of my diagnosis

+#### &#x2605; They guilt me for lack of social maturity, while
+ restricting learning experiences

+ They continue to restricting me from experiencing the events which would provoke the kind of social maturation that occurs in 20-30 year olds.
+This

+I can't emphasize how cruel this is.
+I have Asperger's.
+I don't know how else to say it.
+I would have been much better off, but **I lacked virtually all social interaction b/w the ages 20 to 30.** How can you expect someone to socially develop who is intentionally isolated, while subject to emotional trauma leaving him with PTSD.
+This occurs with virtually zero emotional support system, where the people who are supposed to be the strongest connections instead contribute to the shaming and mentally corroding tactics.

+It occurs for about a decade.
+And then the person who experiences the pain, who's much worse off emotionally, is the person at fault?!
+When can someone else accept some responsibility here?!
+How is it fair to expect me to pick myself up?
+IT'S NOT!
+It is unrealistic to expect me to do so and it implies that my family, at best, lacks a rational plan.
+And worse, it may imply their cooperation in a plan to discredit and destabilize me.

+Observing everything first-hand leaves me wondering how this perfect storm of mental health treatment came together.

+#### &#x2605; Their idea of "Treatment Plan" is wait idly by until
+they have induced enough depression/aggrivation/guilt/shame to induce some reaction that justifies locking me away, while claiming they were simply "too busy" with their own lives and "it never was their problem anyways"

 #### &#x2605; Suppression of Propagation of Information Related to My Situation